 So far we have discussed the methods for evaluating Coulomb sums.
 However, we have yet to comment on how the atomic charges are determined.
 In most simulations, the charges on ions are fixed (i.e. independent of geometry) for simplicity and their magnitude is determined parametrically along with other forcefield parameters, or extracted from quantum mechanical information.
 In the later situation there is the question as to what is the appropriate charge to take since it depends on how the density matrix is partitioned.
-Although Mulliken analysis [37] is commonly used as a standard, this is not necessarily the optimum charge definition for use in a forcefield.
-Arguably a better choice would be to employ the Born effective charges [38] that describe the response of the ions to an electric field, about which more will be said later.
+Although Mulliken analysis [36] is commonly used as a standard, this is not necessarily the optimum charge definition for use in a forcefield.
+Arguably a better choice would be to employ the Born effective charges [37] that describe the response of the ions to an electric field, about which more will be said later.
 If the charges are purely regarded as parameters then the use of formal charges is convenient as it removes a degree of freedom and maximises the transferability of the forcefield, especially to charged defects.

 An alternative to using fixed charges is to allow the charges to be determined as a function of the geometry.
 It is well documented that this environment dependance of the charge is very important in some cases.
 For example, the binding energy of water in ice is much greater than that in the water dimer.
 This arises due to the increased ionicity of the O-H bond in the solid state and cannot be described correctly by a simple two-body model.
 In order to implement a variable charge scheme, a simple Hamiltonian is needed that is practical for forcefield simulations.
-Consequently most approaches to geometry-dependent charges have been based around the concept of electronegativity equalisation [39].
+Consequently most approaches to geometry-dependent charges have been based around the concept of electronegativity equalisation [38].
 Here the energy of an atom is expanded with respect to the charge, q, where the first derivative of the energy with respect to charge is the electronegativity, χ , and the second is the hardness, μ :

-$$U{i} = U{i}^{0} + \chi{i}^{0} (q{i} - q{0}) + \frac{1}{2} \mu{i}^{0} (q{i} - q{0})^{2} + \frac{1}{2} q{i} V{i}$$
+$$U_i = U_i^0 + \chi_i^0 (q_i - q_0) + \frac{1}{2} \mu_i^0 (q_i - q_0)^2 + \frac{1}{2} q_i V_i$$

 The final term in the above expression is the interaction with the Coulomb potential due to other atoms within the system.
 In this equation the term q_0 is the charge about which electronegativity parameters are assumed to be quadratic.
 Usually this is value is 0 (i.e. the parameters are determined from the ionisation potential and first electron affinity of the neutral atom).
 However, an exception will be noted below.
-In some charge equilibration schemes, multiple sets of parameters are used for different ranges of charge values.
-This is possible within the implementation within GULP.
-If using multiple charge ranges it is important to ensure that the equations are continuous (i.e. the energy and electronegativity are the same for both parameter sets at the boundary between ranges).

 By solving the coupled set of equations for all atoms simultaneously, this leads to a set of charges that balance the chemical potential of the system.
 There are two variants of this method in general use.
-In the first, typified by the work of Mortier and co-workers [40], the Coulomb interaction, J, is described by a simple $\frac{1}{r}$ form.
-The alternative, as used by Rappe and Goddard in their QEq method [41], is to use a damped Coulomb potential that allows for the fact that at short distances the interaction arises from the overlap of electron density, rather than from just simple point ions.
-Hence, in QEq the potential is calculated based on the interaction of sorbitals with appropriate exponents.
-A further variant tries to encapsulate the short range damping of the Coulomb interaction in a mathematically more efficient form [42];
+In the first, typified by the work of Mortier and co-workers [39], the Coulomb interaction, J, is described by a simple $\frac{1}{r}$ form.
+The alternative, as used by Rappe and Goddard in their QEq method [40], is to use a damped Coulomb potential that allows for the fact that at short distances the interaction arises from the overlap of electron density, rather than from just simple point ions.
+Hence, in QEq the potential is calculated based on the interaction of s orbitals with appropriate exponents.
+A further variant tries to encapsulate the short range damping of the Coulomb interaction in a mathematically more efficient form [41];